hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 ### Descriptions

 Variable descriptions help distinguish between similarly named variables.
 These optional fields are only shown on this "Variables" page and are completely independent from any variable descriptions declared in Terraform CLI.

-The maximum length of a variable description is 512 characters.

 ## How Terraform Cloud Uses Variables